-You can monitor, inspect, test, and debug the transaction data flowing through Core.
+You can monitor, inspect, test, and debug the transaction data flowing through Stedi.

 Filter and sort

-This page shows every file you exchange with trading partners, its processing status, and the number of transactions within the file.
+Each file sent or received can contain multiple transactions.
+File executions shows every file you have exchanged with trading partners, its processing status, and the number of transactions within the file.

 Completed), direction, partnership, and fault (such as